The Top Synthesizers in 2017

 A great feature of the Arturia MicroBrute is the Ultrasaw.
 Working with the basic sawtooth signal, it builds two phase-shifted copies of it and creates an effect which, when turned up, thickens the sound.
 It can also duplicate the sound of two saw oscillators that are close to the same pitch.
 After this, you can get the Mod Matrix to forward the LFO to the SAW and bring a third saw sound into the mix simulating a much wider detuning effect.

 Efficiently priced and extremely enjoyable to use overall, the Arturia MicroBrute has a plethora of tools to help you get the hang of synthesis.
 Highly versatile and able to produce a variety of sounds, this synth is also very portable and fun to use.
-It’s not as advanced as its more expensive competitors but for this price, it’s definitely an unbeatable option and is highly recommended.
+It’s not as advanced as its more expensive competitors but for this price, it’s definitely a great option and is highly recommended.

 - 100% Analog Audio Signal Path